ampproject/amphtml/extensions/amp-list/amp-list.md

 [Fetch API](https://fetch.spec.whatwg.org/).
 To send credentials, pass the value of "include".

-The request URL is allowed to contain the following substitutions:

-- CANONICAL_URL
-- TODO

 The response must be a JSON object that contains an array property "items":
 ```json
 {